CFE CFE

 – Alih Kode dan Campur kode dalam Pengajaran Bahasa Indonesia di Kelas III SD Sekolah Lentera Internasional

-He teaches courses in Christian Religious Education (Bibliology, Old Testament and New Testament); Christian World Insight 1 (Christian World Insight, God’s Doctrine and Human Doctrine); Christian World Insight 2 (Hamartology, Christology and Soteriology); Christian World Insight 3 (Pneumatology, Ecclesiology, Eschatology).
+He teaches courses in Christian Religious Education (Bibliology, Old Testament and New Testament); Christian Worldview 1 (Christian Worldview, Doctrine of God, and Doctrine of Man); Christian Worldview 2 (Hamartology, Christology and Soteriology); Christian Worldview 3 (Pneumatology, Ecclesiology, Eschatology).
 His areas of research interest include culture, evangelism and theology, and apologetics.
 He earned a Bachelor’s degree in Anthropology from the University of North Sumatra, a Master’s Degree in Evangelism from the Reformed Institute, and a Master’s Degree in Theology from the International Evangelical Reformed Theological College.
 Apart from teaching at universities, he is also an evangelist.

 Journal Publication: